bedrock-core/network/README.md

 ## Core Concepts

 - Rule
-  - Pure functions deciding if an edge `source -> target` should exist.
+  - Pure edge intent / acceptance predicate.
-  - Shape: `{ match(sourceObj, targetObj, ...); bidirectional?; targetFilter? }`.
+  - Shape: `{ direction?: 'outgoing'|'incoming'|'both'; match; targetFilter? }`.
-  - Reusable: the same rule instance can be shared across many nodes.
-  - Must be treated as immutable once any node is created with it.
+  - Direction semantics:
+    - outgoing: rule may initiate edges to targets it matches (handshake requires target has an incoming/both rule that matches back).
+    - incoming: rule may accept edges initiated by others that match it.
+    - both (default): participates in both roles.
-  - `targetFilter` is an optional cheap pre‑filter to prune most candidates before `match`.
+  - `targetFilter` (optional) is only applied on the initiating side before calling `match`.
+  - Rules are reusable & treated as immutable post node creation.

 - Node
   - `{ id, data, rules }`.